j2020v/chef-github-cookbook/README.md

 - Install python FROM your YOUR GITHUB Cookbook

-- Intalls ngix FROM your YOUR github COOKBOOK
+- Intalls nginx FROM your YOUR github COOKBOOK

 - Do all the tests needed.